wenjinkuang/HHA-Data-Ingestion/README.md

 Instructions:
--Create a Github repo called ‘hha-data-ingestion’ in your account and write a python script (.py file) that does the following below (Section 1, Section 2, Section 2).
+Create a Github repo called ‘hha-data-ingestion’ in your account and write a python script (.py file) that does the following below (Section 1, Section 2, Section 2).
--Please include a folder in the repo called 'data',  that contains the excel files that you use for Section 1.
+Please include a folder in the repo called 'data',  that contains the excel files that you use for Section 1.
--Please provide PUBLIC repo,  GitHub URL when submitting this assignment.
+Please provide PUBLIC repo,  GitHub URL when submitting this assignment.
--Please use comments (# or """) in your .py script to let me know what you are doing.
+Please use comments (# or """) in your .py script to let me know what you are doing.
--If you run into any errors that you can't solve, please take screen shots of those errors, and put them into a 'error' folder inside of your github repo so I can see what they were.
+If you run into any errors that you can't solve, please take screen shots of those errors, and put them into a 'error' folder inside of your github repo so I can see what they were.

 Deliverables: